If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to clean a Keurig coffee maker so you can enjoy amazing coffee every morning.

-Nothing is worse than starting your Keurig coffee maker only to discover that it made you half a cup of bitter-tasting coffee because your machine is covered with coffee oil residue and clogged with mineral scaling.
-The solution is to clean and descale your coffee maker.
+There is nothing worse than hitting “brew” only to get half a cup of lukewarm, bitter sludge.
+If your machine is covered in coffee splatters or clogged with mineral scaling, your morning routine suffers.
+The solution is simple: you need to clean and descale your coffee maker.

 Key Takeaways

-• Use a 50-50 solution of vinegar and water to clean the coffee maker and remove any bad taste or moldy smell.
+• Deep Cleaning: Use a 50-50 solution of white vinegar and water to descale the internal components and remove bad odors.

 How to Clean a Keurig Coffee Maker With Vinegar